Local government in Canada: Local municipalities

 In Canada, the types of municipal government vary between provinces, although they all perform the same functions.
-The general hierarchy was established in 1849 with the passing of the Municipal Corporations Act.
+The general hierarchy was established in 1849 with the passing of the Municipal Corporations Act in United Canada.
 The largest municipalities are usually called cities, and their governments, city councils.
 Smaller governments are commonly called towns, villages, parishes, rural municipalities, townships or hamlets.
 Some may also be directly designated as municipalities rather than as a particular type of municipality, but this term is still considered inclusive of all local governments regardless of their status.

 The term "borough" was previously used in Metropolitan Toronto, Ontario, to denote suburban municipalities.
-The Borough of East York was the last municipality to hold this status, relinquishing it upon becoming part of the City of Toronto government on January 1, 1998.
+The Borough of East York was the last municipality to hold this status, relinquishing it upon becoming part of the City of Toronto on January 1, 1998.

 In Quebec, there is no legal distinction between cities and towns – although an informal and subjective distinction may be observed by English speakers, legally all "cities" and "towns" in Quebec have the same status of ville.